• Skip to primary navigation

 8: Let the cake cool and serve.

-Making this mistake will often result in your loaf cakes being dense.
-We always want our vegan cakes to be light and fluffy so gently fold the cake batter until all of the flour is combined.
+Don't over-mix the cake batter - Making the mistake of over-mixing the batter will often result in your loaf cakes being unnecessarily dense and unappetizing.
+It is always best for vegan cakes to be light and fluffy, so gently fold the cherry cake batter until all of the flour is just combined.

-Let the topping firm up a little in the fridge before sprinkling it on top of the cake batter.
+Refrigerate the streusel - Let the topping firm up a little in the fridge before sprinkling it on top of the cake batter.
+This will improve the overall out come in terms of the crumbliness of the streusel.

 A large slice of cake on a brown-rimmed plate, filled with fresh cherries.